BIRTHTHOUGHTS

 Honoring your instincts during pregnancy will reinforce the same with your new baby.
 Being sent home with that fresh and vulnerable person can feel overwhelming and scary.
 But no matter how much or little baby experience you have, your instincts around your infant are powerful and can be trusted.
 Sure, there’s a lot to learn, but you and your baby will learn, and that process will be less stressful to everyone if you can trust that you are already the expert about your baby.
 If additional support is needed, you can receive it as helpful augmentation to your parenting rather than as a message of failure.

 In my years of work with pregnant and birthing people I’ve become very aware that letting go and trusting the processes of bodies/nature/medicine doesn’t always come easily.
 We have so many options and expert opinions at our fingertips that it might even feel foolish to look inward as a first option.
-But I want to encourage my pregnant clients and their partners to listen to their own wisdom while consulting with the professionals and family members.
+But I want to encourage my pregnant clients and their partners to listen to their own wisdom while consulting with professionals and family members.
 This will help align them with people who will best support their needs and desires in this amazing process of becoming parents.

 OH, NO!!